msm8916-mainline/qhypstub/README.md

 Firmware secure boot is separate from the secure boot e.g. in Android bootloaders (for flashing custom Android boot images or kernels).
 Unfortunately, it is enabled on most production devices and (theoretically) cannot be unlocked.
-In that case, [qhypstub] cannot easily be used at the moment.
-Sorry.
+In that case, flashing [qhypstub] to the `hyp` partition will prevent your device from booting!

 ### Devices with secure boot
 [lk2nd] is a fork of Qualcomm's open-source [LK (Little Kernel)] that can be packaged